An Advanced Look Into Causation, & Possible Conservative Treatment Options for The Meniscus

 - If you are dealing with conditions affecting your range of motion such as a torn meniscus, bursitis, an impingement, or even arthritis.

-- If you have a chronic knee condition that has lasted for years- this device will help start the rebuilding process and help strengthen the surrounding and supporting tissues.
-Many of our past clients had suffered for years, then were completely amazed at the results only after a few months of treatments.
+- If you have a chronic knee condition that has lasted for years- this device is intended to kick start the recovery process and help strengthen the surrounding and supporting tissues.
+Many of our past clients had suffered for years, then were completely amazed at the results they achieved after consistent, regular treatments.

-- If you are still working with an injured meniscus, the T•Shellz Wrap® will help relax the knee prior to work.
+- If you are still working with an injured meniscus, the T•Shellz Wrap® will help relax injured soft tissue prior to work.

 - If you are still trying to enjoy your favorite activities such as gardening, hiking, or golf, etc - use the T•Shellz Wrap® prior to activity to help reduce chances of re-injuring or re-aggravating those targeted tissues.

-- If you are experiencing atrophy in the affected joint and want to reduce the chance of re-injury - this is a perfect treatment to use on a regular basis.
+- If you are experiencing atrophy in your knee and want to reduce the chance of re-injury - this is a perfect treatment to use on a regular basis, by enhancing blood flow and elongating soft tissue.

 Increased Blood Circulation = Increased Healing Rate